-Every individual is unique as is the accommodation that they may require.
+Every individual is unique, as is the accommodation that they may require.
 Two people with the same condition can experience it in very different ways and what might work for one person may not work for another.
-In addition to any disability, other personal characteristics such as age, gender, family circumstances, cultural background and others can be protected under human rights legislation and may generate a requirement for accommodation.
-A combination of individual characteristics can have a significant impact on an employee's experience and perspectives.
 The company should start fresh with every request and avoid a one-size-fits-all approach.
-For additional information, see the THRC Tool It's not just about disability: Understanding the whole person.